pratik20gb/pratik20gb/README.md

-I’m Pratik Raj, a skilled Full-Stack Developer with expertise in both frontend and backend technologies.
-I have a comprehensive understanding of modern web development, focusing on building scalable, efficient, and user-friendly applications.
+I'm a Front-End Developer passionate about crafting intuitive and engaging web experiences.
+I enjoy turning complex problems into simple, elegant solutions and continuously exploring new ways to improve user interaction.